 Let your medallions dry overnight on a baking sheet far from children’s reach.

-The next day, once they have dried, the toilet rim jets can be cleaned out by placing one in the toilet bowl and flushing it.
+The next day, once they have dried, the toilet rim jets can be cleaned out by placing one in the toilet tank to dissolve and then flushing it.

 Use a hand brush to give the bottom of the bowl a light brush if rings start to appear after a flush cycle.

 The purpose of this is to keep those yucky dark orange spots and calcium sediment buildup off the toilet rim holes while also keeping those small openings clear.
 You can also clean your toilet siphon jets with muriatic acid, a not-so-common cleaning solution.